-In this post, we’ll explain how your iOS app can get the most out of these changes and what information your widgets should provide to users.
+In this tutorial, we’ll explain how your iOS app can get the most out of these changes and what information your widgets should provide to users.
 Let’s begin with some fundamentals: to wit, what widgets are and why they’re important for your app.

 Widgets in a nutshell